2025–26 ISU Short Track World Tour

-The 2025–26 ISU Short Track World Tour is a series of four short track speed skating events, organised by the International Skating Union (ISU).
-It is the second edition of the ISU Short Track World Tour.
-It started on 9 October 2025 and will end on 30 November 2025.
-Performance at the 2025–26 World Tour determines qualification for short track speed skating at the 2026 Winter Olympics.
+The 2025–26 ISU Short Track World Tour was a series of four short track speed skating events, organised by the International Skating Union (ISU).
+It was the second edition of the ISU Short Track World Tour.
+It started on 9 October 2025 and ended on 30 November 2025.
+Performance at the 2025–26 World Tour determined qualification for short track speed skating at the 2026 Winter Olympics.

 Events calendar

 ISU communication 2717 designated the following events as World Tour Competitions: